MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Support for suppressing the TLS 1.0/1.1 warning will be removed from Microsoft Edge starting in version 91 (around May 2021) and this policy will stop working then.
+  Support for suppressing the TLS 1.0/1.1 warning was removed from Microsoft Edge starting in version 91 and this policy stopped working then.

 Sets the minimum supported version of TLS.
 If you don't configure this policy, Microsoft Edge will show an error for TLS 1.0 and TLS 1.1, but the user will be able to bypass it.